Literal Translation of the Metta Sutta - Sutta Nipata 1.8 Heart Heart

 yena viññū pare upavadeyyuṃ.

-whatever / wise / another / criticize
+whatever / wise person / another / would criticize

 Sukhino vā khemino hontu

-happy / even / safe / be
+happy / and / safe / may they be

 sabbe sattā bhavantu sukhitattā.

-all / beings / be / happy
+all / beings / may they be / happy

-Do not do the slightest thing
+One would not do the slightest thing

 that wise people would criticize.

-Let all beings live at ease and be safe,
+May all be at ease and safe,

 May all beings be happy!